Submit to CURSOR

-We publish a magazine twice a month, with a new deadline usually around 2 months after we publish a magazine.
+We publish a magazine twice a year, usually with submission deadlines at the beginning of the calendar year and mid-year.
 Pitches outside our submission window might not get a response.

-Every magazine has a theme, but we are open to your unique interpretation of the theme.
+Every magazine has a theme (see previous issues for examples), but we are open to your unique interpretation of the theme.
 Most importantly, all articles must strongly reflect our mission statement and the CURSOR ethos.

 For questions regarding submissions, email maya@cursormag.net